safwanrahman/drf-spirit/README.md

 # Settings
-If you would like to user use slug instead of pk in showing user relationship, add ``USER_SLUG_FIELD`` configuration in the settings like following:
+Adding ``USER_SLUG_FIELD`` configuration in the settings will allow you to use user slug instead of pk for user relationship.
+You can do like following:

     DRF_SPIRIT = {
         'USER_SLUG_FIELD': 'slug'